What are Pancreatic Injuries?

 Activity After a Pancreatic Injury

 Your child does not need to stay in bed but should walk and play quietly while they heal.
-Your child should not play rough with family, friends, or pets.
-He / she should not participate in any contact activities or sports until instructed by the trauma surgery provider.
+Your child should not play rough with family, friends or pets.
+They should not participate in any contact activities or sports until instructed by the trauma surgery provider.
 The length of activity restrictions will depend on the grade of the pancreas injury.

 Returning to Daycare or School

 Your child may require some time off school to be at home to rest.
 Your trauma surgery provider will give you recommendations regarding going back to school.
 If surgery was needed or your child has other injuries, they may be out of school longer.
-At school, your child should not be taking gym class until your trauma surgery says it's okay.
+At school, your child should not be taking gym class until your trauma surgery provider says it's okay.
 Your child should leave class five minutes before the other students, to avoid bumping into other children in the halls.
-Your child should not carry or lift more than one to two textbooks at a time, even if he / she carries a book bag or backpack.
+Your child should not carry or lift more than one to two textbooks at a time, even if they carry a book bag or backpack.

 Emotional Recovery

-After any trauma children may experience acute stress symptoms that may be reflective of post-traumatic stress disorder (PTSD).
-If you notice your child having nightmares, flashbacks, nervousness, irritability or any other concerning emotional symptoms please speak with the trauma surgery provider.
-Short term therapy can be provided to help children heal and recover emotionally after a trauma.
+After any trauma, children may experience acute stress symptoms.
+If you notice your child having nightmares, flashbacks, nervousness, irritability or any other concerning emotional symptoms, please speak with the trauma surgery provider.
+Short-term therapy can be provided to help children heal and recover emotionally after a trauma.

 Preventive Actions

-Make sure your child wears the correct type of helmet when riding a bike, using other wheeled toys, or taking part in other active sports.
+At Play: Make sure your child wears the correct type of helmet when riding a bike, using other wheeled toys, or taking part in sports that require helmets.